1. Resume Examples

 CV skills example: the 10-second sell

-Hiring managers are busy and have stacks of CVs to peruse.
-They want to know quickly if you have what they need.
-Curate this section carefully based on each job listing.
+Show that you have what they need by curating this section carefully based on each job listing.
 Choose skills that will help you with the ATS, but also skills that show you read the job description carefully and understand what is expected in a great candidate.

 SHRM (the Society for Human Resource Management) list of top skills for managers includes problem-solving, prioritizing tasks for you and your staff, using making factors to make decisions, idea development, building trust, using emotional intelligence, and relationship-building with team members, customers and higher level management.